New AI Tool Reads Medical Notes and Accurately Anticipates Patient Risk of Death: NYUTron

 (See: The West seeks common standards for Artificial Intelligence)

-However, “One thing that is common in medicine everywhere is that doctors write notes about what they see in the clinic, what they have discussed with patients”said.
+However, “One thing that is common in medicine everywhere is that doctors write notes regarding what they see in the clinic, what they have discussed with patients”said.
 “So our basic insight was: Can we start with medical notes as a data source and then build predictive models on top of them?”he added.

 The huge language model called NYUTron was trained with millions of medical notes taken from medical records of 387,000 people who received care at NYU Langone Hospitals between January 2011 and May 2020.